MurhafSousli/ngx-wordpress/README.md

 ## Issues

 If you identify any errors in this service, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ng2-wp-api/issues).
-I am excited to see what the community thinks of this project, andIwe would love your input!
+I am excited to see what the community thinks of this project, and I would love your input!

 ## License